 Daily Forecast | The latest from WRDW/WAGT First Alert Meteorologist Chris Still

-Saturday - Sunny skies but windy and cold with highs in the lower to middle 40s and feels like temperatures in the lower to middle 30s.
-Northwesterly winds 12 to 16 mph with gusts up to 30 mph possible.
+A Gradual Warm Up Is Coming After the Coldest Morning since 2018

-Saturday night - Clear skies and becoming less windy with bitter cold temperatures.
-Lows near 20 degrees with feels like temperatures in the middle teens.
-Winds becoming light from the west at around 5 mph overnight.
+AUGUSTA, Ga.
+(WRDW/WAGT) - After getting off the coldest start Sunday morning since January 7, 2018 , we will gradually thaw out over the next several days with above average temperatures temperatures building in by midweek.
+The next several days will be dry with no rain in the forecast until at least next Thursday.

-Sunday - Sunny skies and slightly milder, but remaining very breezy.
-Highs in the lower to middle 50s.
-Winds from the southwest at 10 to 15 mph with higher gusts.
+That warm up will start today with sunny skies and highs reaching into the middle 50s.
+Winds will pick up late morning into the afternoon with winds from the southwest at 10 to 15 mph with higher gusts possible.

-Week Ahead - Once we get through a couple of bone chilling days this weekend, temperatures will moderate a little each day with highs returning to near the average of 60 degrees Monday and Tuesday and above average into the upper 60s to near 70 by Wednesday.
-Overnight lows will remain a few degrees below average with lows dipping into the upper 20s Sunday night, gradually rising into the middle 30s by Tuesday night.
-Dry weather can be expected through at least Wednesday, before the next front rolls in late week giving our area a chance of showers Thursday and Friday.
+The warming trend continues into next week with high temperatures reaching the lower to middle 60s Monday and Tuesday and upper 60s and lower 70s by Wednesday and Thursday, respectively.
+A cool front moves in toward the end of the week bringing with it a chance of showers late Thursday into Friday.
+Temperatures will remain above average Thursday and Friday, before drier and seasonably cool weather returns next weekend, as highs drop back into the 50s Saturday with overnight lows in the 30s.
+Be sure to keep it here for the latest.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.